Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

-For example, \autoref{lst:npefix_ex} is a real commit in project Jgrapht, this code change is in the search space of NPEfix, hence we say that this commit is a \repairspacecommit for NPEfix.
+Consider \autoref{lst:npefix_ex}, which is a real commit in project Jgrapht\footnote{https://github.com/jgrapht/jgrapht/commit/275c6fdb.}.
+This commit is an example of \repairspacecommits of the repair search space of NPEfix \cite{cornu2015npefix}.
+The commit contains a typical NPEfix null check characteristic of its search space.
+Hence we say that this commit is a \repairspacecommit for NPEfix.
 In this example, line 1 and line 5 are from the old\_version, while in the new\_version lines 2-4 are added.
-When the old\_version is given to NPEfix as input, new\_version is in the search space because NPEfix can generate it using the ``skip method'' strategy.
+According to the definition of NPEFix, new\_version is in its search space because NPEfix has a ``skip method'' strategy that is able to produce this patch.

+\textbf{Commit Coverage (CC):} The \emph{commit coverage} of repair approach $r$ over a set of commits $S$ is the number of commits in $S$ that are \repairspacecommits for $r$ divided by the total number of commits in $S$.

+We consider real human-written patches to be useful patches.
+Therefore, if a repair approach has a high commit coverage over a large dataset of human-written patches, this indicates the potential usefulness of the actual implementation of the repair approach.

-We design and implement \toolname to detect repair-space commits. \toolname encodes the search space of repair systems.
-In particular, it encodes each repair strategy $rs$ by specifying \begin{inparaenum}[\it a) ] \item the repair operators from $rs$, expressed using fine-grained code changes, and \item the rules that those changes must respect (e.g., the code introduced by a change is a valid ingredient according to a given scope). \end{inparaenum} If a commit is detected by \toolname to lie in the search space of a repair system, we call it a ``detected \repairspacecommit''.
+In this section, we design a framework to detect \repairspacecommits.
+When the \repairspacecommits are detected, computing the commit coverages is trivial.
+In this framework, we encode each repair strategy by specifying \begin{inparaenum}[\it a) ] \item the repair operators from the strategy, expressed using fine-grained code changes, and \item the rules that those changes must respect (e.g., the code introduced by a change is a valid ingredient according to a given scope). \end{inparaenum}